ironboy/mongresto/README.md

 It also includes Express as a dependency and returns a standard Express app upon initialization.
 #### Optional parameters

-If you want to you can set a number of options as well (in an object, sent as the second argument to *init*).
+If you want to you can set a number of options as well (as properties in the same object that we used for dbName in the example above).
 Otherwise they will be set to their default values:

 ```javascript
 // The MongoDB database to connect to